 Running a restaurant is hard work.
-Between staffing problems, food safety concerns and keeping customers happy, there are always new challenges in this ever-changing business landscape.
+There are always new challenges in this ever-changing business landscape.
 But you knew that.
 But what you may be struggling with is how to deal with these steep challenges.

 Business.com is here to help you navigate and solve these problems.
 Our goal is to bring you the best advice from industry experts, the latest reviews of the products and services you need, and the tools and analysis you need to assess your business goals and how you compare to other restaurants.